zidniryi/react-awesome-avatar-group/README.md

 # react-awesome-avatar-group
-react-awesome-avatar-group is a library for text that is small and easy to customize
+react-awesome-avatar-group is a library for showing avatar group image or text as avatar

 ## Run this project
 - npm i